xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

                              max_target_length=args.max_target_length)
 ```

 **Step 13:** Initialize the `Seq2SeqTrainingArguments` and `Seq2SeqTrainer` objects from Hugging Face Transformers.
 We will use the `Seq2SeqTrainer` API to fine tune the T5 model.
 The `Seq2SeqTrainingArguments` is used to store the parameters that will be used when training and testing the model.
-Here we will use the `EarlyStoppingCallback` to tune our optimal training epochs on the development set.
+Here we will also use the `EarlyStoppingCallback` to tune our optimal training epochs on the development set.
 The basic idea of `EarlyStoppingCallback` is to test the performance of the model on the development set after each training epoch ( here the value of the loss function is calculated), and if the model does not perform as well as the current best for 3 consecutive epochs, then stop training and return the best model.

 ```python
 # Setup the trainer